Ex-England cricket captain Vaughan cleared of racism charge | Sports-Games

 Former England cricket captain Michael Vaughan was cleared by a disciplinary panel on Friday of making a racist remark toward a group of Yorkshire teammates of Asian ethnicity in 2009, the latest stage of a scandal that has left a cloud over the English game.

-The scandal erupted when Azeem Rafiq, a former player at Yorkshire, went public in 2020 saying he had been the victim of racial harassment and bullying across two spells at English cricket's most successful club between 2008-18.
+Other former players were found, however, to have used racist or discriminatory language in a case that erupted when Azeem Rafiq — a former player at Yorkshire — went public in 2020 saying he had been the victim of racial harassment and bullying across two spells at English cricket's most successful club between 2008-18.

 Among his allegations, which were heard in the British parliament and led to Yorkshire losing sponsors and briefly the right to host international matches, Rafiq accused Vaughan of saying to Rafiq and other teammates of Asian ethnicity there were ''too many of you lot, we need to have a word about that.''
 Vaughan was alleged to have made the comment on the sidelines of a Twenty20 match.